Okanagan: Climate

 The Okanagan has a mild, relatively dry climate that varies depending on latitude.
 Most of the Okanagan lies within the rain shadow of the Cascade Mountains to the southwest.
 Areas in the north end of the valley receive more precipitation and cooler temperatures than areas to the south.
 Generally, Kelowna is the transition zone between the drier south and the wetter north.

 The Okanagan north of Kelowna has a humid continental climate (Köppen: Dfb) with warm, sometimes hot summers and cold winters with highs around freezing, though mild by Canadian standards.
 Precipitation is well distributed year round.
 Some regions of the Okanagan, most notably near Kelowna, border on an inland oceanic climate due to it having an average temperature slightly above -3.0 C and below 0 C. Dry forests of ponderosa pine and low grasses dominate the valleys and mountains in this region.

 The Okanagan south of Kelowna has a semi-arid climate (Köppen: Bsk) with hot, dry summers and cool winters.
 The average daytime temperature in this region is about 15.0 C, which is the warmest in Canada.
 The average annual precipitation in this region is also the second driest in Canada outside of the Arctic, the driest being the Thompson River Valley west of Kamloops.
 The southern Okanagan is dominated by northern reach of the Columbia Plateau ecoregion and is the only xeric shrubland ecosystem in Canada.
 Dry forests of ponderosa pine and low grasses can be found at higher elevations to the east.
 Despite being located in a xeric shrubland, areas near Osoyoos and Oliver claim to be part of Canada's only desert.

 Between 2000 BCE and 1900 CE, the climate and vegetation of the Okanagan had changed little.
-However, historical records from the Pacific Agrifood Research Station in Summerland indicate that the Okanagan climate had warmed by about 1 °C between 1908 and 1994.
+But historical records from the Pacific Agrifood Research Station in Summerland indicate that the Okanagan climate warmed by about 1 °C between 1908 and 1994.